What is Default?

 - Your employer (at the request of the federal government) can withhold money from your pay and send the money to the government.
 This process is called wage garnishment

-Call the Loan Office and your federal servicer.
+Contact our team and your federal servicer.
 If you're already past due, the hardest part is making that call!
-We are here to help you evaluate your options for managing repayment.
-Contact us at (401) 863-3296 or firstname.lastname@example.org

 Getting Out of Default